tobiasgerstenberg/webppl_tutorial/2_building_generative_models.md

 # Building generative models

 - Test the different code snippets by navigating here: [http://webppl.org](webppl.org)
+- Check out this chapter of the probmods book for more information: [https://probmods.org/chapters/02-generative-models.html](02-generative-models)

 ## Forward sampling and random primitives